 Built-In In-Cab Driver Coaching

-These vehicle tracking devices come equipped with a built-in beeper that when triggered, releases an audible sound to the driver.
+These vehicle tracking devices come equipped with a built-in beeper that when triggered, makes an audible sound.
 The audible alert is used to coach in the moment and inform the driver to correct driving behavior such as speeding, harsh braking, rapid acceleration, or excessive idling.

 Easily Installed = Easily Removed